 This is one of the most common conversational queries – and the answer is increasingly clear:

-Yes, there are business loans with flexible payments, and they are becoming more widely available across Canada.
+Yes, there are business advances with flexible payments, and they are becoming more widely available across Canada.

-However, not all flexible loans are structured the same way.
+However, not all flexible advances are structured the same way.

 Business owners should evaluate: